 In the fall, he applied both potash and MAP, buying potash for $300/ton and MAP for $405/ton.
 He said he will come back with spring nitrogen pre-plant and sidedressing with 28%, which he already purchased for $200/ton.

 While fertilizer prices have been moving higher over the last couple of months, Scott said whatever the commodity market does will have the biggest effect on fertilizer prices.
 Higher commodity prices could push fertilizer prices upward, while lower commodity prices could push fertilizer lower as well.

-Five fertilizers are now higher compared to last year with prices pushing higher in recent months.
-UAN32 is now 1% more expensive, urea is 2% higher, potash is 4% higher, DAP is 5% more expensive and MAP is 9% higher than last year.
+All but three fertilizers are now higher compared to last year with prices pushing higher in recent months.
+Both urea and anhydrous are now 2% higher, while both DAP and potash are 7% higher and MAP is 11% more expensive.

-The remaining three fertilizers are lower in price compared to a year prior.
-Anhydrous is 1% less expensive while UAN28 is 4% lower and 10-34-0 is 5% lower looking back a year.
+Three fertilizers are still lower in price compared to a year prior.
+UAN32 is 3% lower while UAN28 is 4% and 10-34-0 is 5% less expensive looking back a year.

 DTN collects roughly 1,700 retail fertilizer bids from 310 retailer locations weekly.
 Not all fertilizer prices change each week.
 Prices are subject to change at any time.